Motion Main On End Titles

-Pre-visualization and fabrication techniques sought to distill the Motion logo down to its simplest forms: the black circle, the shield, the typography.
-From there, we built out a versatile abstract visual language, using repetition, cropping, outline, fills and scale — first exploring the concept digitally, then building it out IRL.
+Based on the logo’s essential elements, we developed a versatile abstract visual language using repetition, cropping, outline, fills, and scale –– first exploring the concept digitally, then building it out IRL.

-The sequence was achieved through a live improvised performance acted out by on-set directors, animators, designers, and engineers.
+The sequence was achieved through a live improvised performance acted out by on-set by our animators, designers, and engineers.
 Trollbäck CCO Alex Moulton composed an original score for the piece, which we listened to during on-set experimentation, allowing for a more dialed-in, instinctual creative process.

 In one scene, the camera is guided by a C-Pan Arm as it revolves around a piece of glassy obsidian.
 In another, 200 sheets of laser-cut paper whirl past like an animated flip-book to reveal the Motion shield.
-Discarded pieces from the laser cutting process came together in a Calder-esque sculpture, while probe lenses allowed us to shoot over, under, around and through on-set objects with extreme depth of field.
+Discarded pieces from the laser cutting process came together in a Calder-esque sculpture, while probe lenses allowed us to shoot over, under, around, and through on-set objects with extreme depth of field.

-Our creative team flew down to Santa Fe, New Mexico to give an in-depth talk on our creative in-camera process, presenting alongside motion graphics pioneers like Kyle Cooper, Garson Yu, Erin Sarofsky, Brandon Oldenburg, John LePore, Jayse Hansen and Trollbäck alumni Brian Bowman.
+Our creative team flew down to Santa Fe, New Mexico to give an in-depth talk on our creative in-camera process, presenting alongside motion graphics pioneers like Kyle Cooper, Garson Yu, Erin Sarofsky, Brandon Oldenburg, John LePore, Jayse Hansen, and Trollbäck alumni Brian Bowman.

 Using BTS footage from the shoot, we also produced interstitial cards for each of the un-conference’s speakers, giving audiences a sneak-peek at the highly-anticipated main on end event.
 The sequence debuted on massive screens to a live audience, receiving an emotional standing ovation.
 The film was followed by end-roll credits (which we also designed) and an epic after-party celebrating the end of an amazing era in motion graphics history.